Last updated: April 26, 2026

 Sources and methodology

-Sun-Venus conjunctions and Venus motion are computed with NASA's ANISE library against the JPL DE441 planetary ephemeris.
-Each conjunction is classified as inferior or superior by checking Venus's apparent direction (retrograde or direct) at the moment of conjunction.
-The pentagram drift, the 13:8 commensurability, and the Mayan Dresden Codex Venus tables all derive from this same orbital signature.
+Each conjunction is classified as inferior or superior by checking Venus's apparent direction (retrograde or direct) near the conjunction.
+The pentagram drift, the 13:8 commensurability, and the Mayan Dresden Codex Venus tables all describe the same orbital signature from different observational and interpretive contexts.

 Frequently Asked Questions